Entry-Level Cover Letter Examples and Writing Tips

 Proofread your letter.
 Carefully review your letter for spelling and grammatical errors.
 Read it out loud and place your finger on each word.
 Have a counselor, teacher, writing tutor, or other trusted person critique your draft.

-Review Entry-Level Cover Letter Examples
+Entry-Level Cover Letter Examples

 Review these sample cover letters for entry-level candidates for employment to get ideas for your own letter.
 You'll find both general examples, as well as sample cover letters for specific fields and positions.
-Do not copy the text exactly, but rather, use the samples for inspiration when writing your own personalized cover letter.
+Don't copy the text exactly, but rather, use the samples for inspiration when writing your own personalized cover letter.

-Basic Entry-Level Cover Letters Examples
+Basic Entry-Level Cover Letter Examples

 College Senior Cover Letter